 Working in a safe, confidential space we'll approach your dilemmas at a pace that suits you.
 With a certificate in coaching I am happy to work in a very focused way to deal with urgent issues quickly.

 That said, therapy is one of the very few places left without goals and outcomes, giving you the opportunity to really explore and move towards a life that is productive, well-balanced and intelligent.

-The majority of my clients work too hard in jobs they used to enjoy.
+The majority of my clients work too hard in jobs they essentially value.
 Workplace stress is at epidemic levels but there are straightforward ways of finding equilibrium and pleasure in work and your private life.

 The counselling relationship is unlike any other you will have experienced.
-You are given space to feel and to think for yourself.
-Clients consistently tell me that this is incredibly valuable because they can reach conclusions that work well for them rather than having to make do with what everyone else expects.
-Every session is bespoke: there's no one-size-fits-all manipulation to make you do anything.
+You are given space to think for yourself.
+Clients consistently tell me that this is particularly valuable because they can reach conclusions that work well for them rather than having to make do with what everyone else expects.
+Every session is bespoke: there's no one-size-fits-all 'solutions' to make you do anything.
 You may be surprised how much you might want that.

 How long?
 You can get a lot of work done in 6 weeks.
 Many clients, having found therapy surprisingly useful, stay longer.

 Specialist supervision for nursing, medical and associated staff

 - Relationship problems